I've had it.

 Rule of Threes

 Three blind mice.
 Three little pigs.
 The three bears.
 Three strikes.
 The holy trinity.
 Threes have a strange ring to it.
 We seek them out in writing and speeches.
-Wikipedia defines the rule of three as: "writing principle that suggests that things that come in threes are inherently funnier, more satisfying, or more effective than other numbers of things."
+Wikipedia defines the rule of three as: "a writing principle that suggests that things that come in threes are inherently funnier, more satisfying, or more effective than other numbers of things."

 I have recently come to the realization that my life only has room for three major categories on a daily basis.
 Or at least that's all my brain can handle.
 Two are unmovable items on my daily to-do list: the boys and work.
 The third thing is more flexible - redoing the boys' bedrooms, planning for a recent trip to the beach, tackling the soon-to-be three year old's birthday.